fusion5/x86-64-linux-cpu-trap-flag/README.md

 00000020: c348 89f0  .H..
 ```

-Each line shows the next 4 bytes of opcode to be executed each CPU
+Each line is the output of an interrupt handler function triggered after each
-instruction is complete.
-This is achieved by means of a handler function
+CPU instruction is complete, showing the next opcode bytes to be executed after
-that gets called after each instruction; the handler receives the
+the instruction.
+The handler receives the current execution point address of
-current execution point of the program as a parameter.
+the program in a parameter and it outputs 4 bytes of code from that address on.

 ## Background